1. Getting Started#

 If none of these steps help, try asking online.
 Stack Overflow is a popular question and answer website for programmers.
 Before posting, make sure to read about how to ask a good question.

-In Python, packages are further subdivided into modules, collections of related functions and data structures.
-The best way to learn about the modules provided by a package is to read the package’s documentation.
-There are also many modules that are built into Python, to provide extra features.
+The best way to learn about the modules in a package is to read the package’s documentation.

 Most packages have a main module with the same name as the package.
-So the NumPy package provides a module called numpy, and the Pandas package provides a module called pandas.
-You can use the import command to load a module from an installed package.
-Anaconda installs NumPy by default, so try loading the numpy module:
+So the NumPy package provides a module called numpy, and the Polars package provides a module called polars.
+Make sure you have NumPy installed, then try loading the numpy module:

 import numpy